 Like some other parts of the Wild Update, the new Mangrove Trees are a bit different from all the tree types that Minecraft has so far.
 Instead of saplings, they're grown from a similar small item called a Propagule.
 Unlike other tree saplings, the mangrove's propagules can be planted either on land or in water, which is a first for Minecraft.
 You'll spot these towering tree types growing right out of shallow pools all throughout the swamp.

 Once they grow into a full tree, you can see more of the little propagules hanging down from its leaf blocks.
-Mangroves will also have vines growing from their leaves like other swap trees.
+Mangroves also have vines growing from their leaves like other swap trees.
 What makes them both lovely and just a little creepy to look at are their root blocks.
-A mangrove's trunk will be propped up on a spider leg-like collection of root structures.
-Some will even arch high enough that you'll be able to swim and boat beneath them.
+A mangrove's trunk is propped up on a spider leg-like collection of root structures.
+Some even arch high enough that you'll be able to swim and boat beneath them.
 It certainly looks like exploring these new swamps at night may be just a little frightening.

 Do Mangroves have their own wood type?